finos/common-domain-model/documentation/source/documentation.rst

   * The ``LegalAgreementBase`` abstract class uses components that are also used as part of the CDM contract and lifecycle event components: e.g. ``Party``, ``Identifier``, ``date``.

+* **Extendable model**

+  * The Legal Agreement model follows the CDM design principles of composability and reusability to develop an extendable model that can support multiple document types.

 The model components specified in the CDM are detailed in the section below.

 Legal Agreement